AWS Lambda Setup Guidelink

 Add your code for the Lambda function.
 You can upload the code or write the code in the editor.

-Click Configure test events to add new tests.
+Click Test > Configure test event to add a new test event.

-Select the Event template and the Event name.
+Enter the Event name and select the Template.

 Click Test to verify the Lambda function response.